teatmisyeysan/Oracle/AWR/Transfer AWR from one PDB 19c to another PDB in Oracle 19c/README.md

-# Transfer AWR data from one system to another in Oracle
+# Transfer AWR from one PDB 19c to another PDB in Oracle 19c
 Extract AWR data
 For Extract the AWR data from source database 19c run the awrextr.sql script which extracts AWR data for a range of snapshots from the database into a DataPump export file.